 After I type wrong memory value (1027 MB) instead 1024 MB, and try instantiate new VM, I got error in vCenter (vcenter_error.png)

 After check it, the vCenter/vSphere only allow values increased from 4 to 4 values, in this case the allowed values are 1028 MB or 1024 MB.

 Other point is, after this problem, I tried delete the instance by Sunstone GUI (Recover/Delete).
 After this the instance it was deleted on Sunstone GUI, but remain on vCenter, then I needed delete it manually.

-#3 Updated by Miguel Ángel Álvarez Cabrerizo about 4 years ago
+#3 Updated by Miguel Ángel Álvarez Cabrerizo over 4 years ago

 - Category changed from vCenter to Core & System